convox/rack/Development.md

 GitHub and Travis CI are configured to require that tests are passing before PR can be merged.

-The most complex tests setup a stub AWS and Docker httptest web servers to simulate various request and response cycles.
+The most complex tests, such as `TestProcessesListWithDetached` setup a stub AWS and Docker httptest web servers to simulate various request and response cycles.
 This can be challenging to write but represent a very powerful way to verify Convox behavior.

 ## API Changes

 A common thing to do is to fix a bug or make an enhancement to the Rack APIs.
-For example, maybe the `GET /system` endpoint would be more helpful if it included the ELB hostname, so you'd like to add this.
+For example, maybe the `POST /apps/{app}/builds` endpoint would be more helpful if it accepted a GitLab URL to clone and build from, so you'd like to add this.

 The `convox/rack/api` package has a few key concepts:

 * Swagger Manifest (rack/api/manifest.yml).
-Defines all API endpoints and responses
+Defines all API endpoints and responses.
 * Golang Client (rack/client).
-Bindings that talk to the HTTP API and returns Golang structs, slices and errors
+Bindings that talk to the HTTP API and returns Golang structs, slices and errors.
 * CLI (rack/cmd/convox).
 High level tool that lets developers issue commands like `convox/deploy`.
 * Routes (rack/api/controllers/routes).
-A `gorilla/mux` configuration of request URL patterns, HTTP verbs, and handler functions
+A `gorilla/mux` configuration of request URL patterns, HTTP verbs, and handler functions.
 * Controllers (rack/api/controllers).
-HTTP handlers for every route
+HTTP handlers for every route.
 * Models (rack/api/models).
 Key primatives like "app", "service", "build", and "release" and corresponding logic to control AWS and Docker.

 It is common for API changes to require corresponding changes across a model, controller, swagger manifest, client and CLI.